home-assistant/home-assistant.io/source/_components/calendar.google.markdown

   required: true
   type: string
 track_new_calendar:
   description: Will automatically generate a binary sensor when a new calendar is detected.
-The system scans for new calendars on startup.
+The system scans for new calendars only on startup.
   required: false
   type: boolean
   default: true